An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Case study experiments

-We evaluate our algorithm's performance by continuously updating the Q-values on static datasets.
-The results of these experiments, illustrated in \Cref{fig:bcerl}, display the progression of Q-values over episodes, with the shaded region representing the standard deviation.
-It can be observed that the average Q-value increases as training progresses for the buffers, indicating that the model has learned a more effective policy.
-This improvement in the policy results in higher estimated Q-values over time, demonstrating that the value estimation converges as training continues.
+We evaluate our algorithm's performance on the case study by tracking the evolution of Q-values over successive episodes using static datasets.
+As shown in \Cref{fig:bcerl}, the average Q-value progressively increases throughout the training episodes, with the shaded regions representing the standard deviation.
+This upward trend indicates that the model effectively learns an improved policy over time.
+The observed improvement in policy quality corresponds to higher estimated Q-values, providing empirical evidence that the model's value estimation reliably converges as training proceeds.

 We conducted a comprehensive hyperparameter search to analyze the impact of key parameters such as learning rate ($\alpha \in [0,1)$) and discount factor ($\gamma \in [0,1)$) on the model's performance and set the optimal values.

-In the next step, our aim is that an agent will yield a higher average Q-value estimate in the replay buffer with further online learning that leads to policy improvement.
-We aim to examine the impact of leveraging behavior both individually (\Cref{fig:bcerl}) and in combination with online settings using pre-trained Q-values.
-Initially, we used the existing offline data for the preliminary steps.
-We then enhanced the Q-values by augmenting the dataset with 100K and 200K timesteps. \Cref{fig:offonfinetuning} shows that this online fine-tuning outperforms for any amount of environment interaction, converging faster early in training and also obtaining higher performance (\Cref{fig:100k,fig:200k}). \Cref{fig:offonfinetuning} confirms that fine-tuning not only maintains the proficiency of pre-trained models but also enhances their performance as training progresses.
-Additionally, \Cref{fig:comparison} illustrates that the pre-training phase is crucial, with transferred representations significantly outperforming isolated online RL (100K and 200K timesteps).
-Fine-tuning stabilizes the Q-values and achieves a 44\% improvement in performance.
+In the next phase of our study, the goal is to enable the agent to achieve higher average Q-value estimates by leveraging offline pre-training, followed by further fine-tuning using augmented data.
+This progressive learning process aims to improve the learned policy through enhanced value estimation within the offline setting.
+We evaluated the impact of utilizing behavior policy data both in isolation (\Cref{fig:bcerl}) and in combination with offline fine-tuning, starting from pre-trained Q-values.
+Initially, the model was trained using static offline data.
+To enhance generalization and policy quality, we augmented the dataset with an additional 100K and 200K timesteps.
+As shown in \Cref{fig:offonfinetuning}, this fine-tuning procedure consistently outperforms isolated models for both augmentation scales, converging more rapidly during early training and achieving superior final performance (\Cref{fig:100k,fig:200k}).
+Moreover, \Cref{fig:offonfinetuning} confirms that fine-tuning not only preserves the performance of the pre-trained model but also enhances it over time.
+Importantly, \Cref{fig:comparison} highlights the pivotal role of pre-training: models initialized with pre-trained Q-values significantly outperform purely offline or isolated models even after 100K and 200K steps, demonstrating the effectiveness of representation transfer.
+Overall, the fine-tuning process yields a 44\% improvement in performance, stabilizing Q-values and reinforcing the benefits of a hybrid learning strategy within a fully offline RL setting.